duncansclarke/password-generator/README.md

 # password-generator
-A simple password generator with user chosen options
+A simple password generator with user specifications